 Requesting a higher credit limit on your credit cards has a lot of potential benefits – from improving your credit utilization ratio to giving you the flexibility to pay off a big purchase.
 As long as you avoid taking on purchases you can’t pay off in full, a higher credit limit can be an incredible tool.

-Despite what you might think, a higher credit limit could be in your reach.
-In fact, a CreditCards.com poll found that 85 percent of people who ask for a higher credit limit get one.
+Despite what you might think, a higher credit limit could be within your reach.

 If you have a credit card with American Express, requesting a credit line increase is incredibly simple.
 Read on to learn more about the process and what to expect.